Ex-FBI deputy McCabe, Trump target, fired days before retirement

 McCabe said the inspector general's probe "became part of an unprecedented effort by the administration, driven by the president himself, to remove me from my position, destroy my reputation, and possibly strip me of a pension that I worked 21 years to earn."

-The firing came as the White House shows increasing frustration with the ongoing probe of alleged Trump campaign collusion with Russia by Special Counsel Robert Mueller -- himself a former FBI director.
+The firing came as the White House shows increasing frustration with the collusion probe, now in the hands of Special Counsel Robert Mueller -- himself a former FBI director -- and increasingly threatening the president's inner circle.

 Mueller is notably examining whether Trump obstructed the investigation with his sacking of Comey, an episode that McCabe would be a crucial witness for.